jazzband/pip-tools/docs/reference/environment-variables.md

 The full list of `PIP_*` variables lives in [`pip`'s documentation](https://pip.pypa.io/en/stable/topics/configuration/#environment-variables).

-## Variables you might wish existed

-- There is no `PIP_TOOLS_CONFIG` to set the configuration file.
-Use `--config <path>` per invocation.
-- There is no `PIP_TOOLS_OUTPUT_FILE`.
-Use `--output-file` per invocation, or set `output-file` in `[tool.pip-tools.compile]`.
-- There is no environment variable to disable the legacy-resolver deprecation warning.
-The fix is to stop using the legacy resolver.

 ```{seealso}
 - {doc}`config-file` for the file-based equivalent of these variables.
 - {doc}`/explanation/caching` for what `PIP_TOOLS_CACHE_DIR` controls.